near-mezze/boilerplate/README.md

    requires the following environment variables
    - `NEAR_ENV`: Either `testnet` or `mainnet`
    - `OWNER`: The owner of the contract and the parent account.
-The contract will be deployed to `thanks.$OWNER`
+The contract will be deployed to `contract_name.$OWNER`

 3. run `./scripts/x-remove.sh` to delete the account

    requires the following environment variables
    - `NEAR_ENV`: Either `testnet` or `mainnet`
    - `OWNER`: The owner of the contract and the parent account.
-The contract will be deployed to `thanks.$OWNER`
+The contract will be deployed to `contract_name.$OWNER`